Washer Temperature Guide: Which Settings For Best Results

 Typically, the temperature of cold water in a washing machine ranges from 60ºF to 80ºF.

-Tips to Choose the Right Water Temperature
+Tips to Choose the Right Washer Temperature

 #1 Read the Care Label on Your Clothes